Mr-Smyth/sunwhere/testing.md

   1. Location was incorrect, but this was due to issue with returned data from geolocation, which is out of my control.
 However i do expect this issue to be less obvious on a mobile platform.

+* #### getBackground():

+  The getBackground() function uses a switch statement to get the value of the weather icon within the homeWeather{} object, and set the appropriate background image.

+  The following tests were carried out:

+  1. Passed the function block through JSHint, to check for errors.
+        * 1 missing semicolon and parenthesis on the default switch condition - Fixed.
+        * Cyclonic complexity was 19, as there were 19 options, will possibly attempt to refactor this function at a later stage.
+  2. Checked the index.html rendered page, was displaying correct information.
+        * Page rendered with the correct Image to match the current weather icon.
+  3. Manually set the weather icon to test all 19 possibilities
+        * Page rendered with the correct Image to match the current weather icon, each time.
+  .
+Refreshed page multiple times to see if any errors occurred.
+        * No errors detected.
+        * Page always displayed as expected.